Archethought/Archethought.github.io/products/index.md

 * Data is stored permanently, providing future evidence to analyze full urban noise patterns

 ## FAQ
+<u>How accurate is the noise monitor?</u
+Using Class 2 (Type 2) monitors gives +/- 2 dBA accuracy.

+<u>Is the sensor waterproof?</u
+The electronics are contained in an IP65 water resistant case.
+However the microphone sensor should be protected from direct rain.

+<u>Can we download the noise sensing data easily and use it in our own spreadsheets?</u
+Yes, all data reported by the sensors is available from the web interface.

 <u>What is different from available solutions?</u>
-We immediately provide accurate data that you cannot obtain without expensive equipment and special skills.
+Noise monitoring data is difficult to obtain without expensive equipment and specialist skills.
-By storing data in the cloud, you can also provide future analytics for planning.
+By storing data permanently in the cloud, noise mapping, ROI and livability analysis become possible for future planning.

-<u>Will city employees and residents use a smartphone to view the data?</u>
+<u>Will city employees and residents use a smartphone or web to view the data?</u>
 Yes.
 Remember when you didn't have a smartphone, GPS, and navigation?
-We're just repeating history, because when someone wants key information and they find it, they'll find a device to get it.
+When someone wants key information and find it requires internet access, they'll find a device and the training to get it.

 <u>Are the display solutions customizable?</u>
 Yes.
 We provide a white label mechanism to include logo and other municipal information for the easy-to-use web interface.

+<u>Got graphs?</u
+Tons.